-If we consider the process of planning as a large constraint satisfaction task, we may try to model this as a Constraint Satisfaction Problem (CSP) represented by a set of variables to which we have to give a consistent assignment of values.
-In this case we can note that the addition of new nodes ("include node" constraints in ) is the only constraint that can add variables dynamically to the CSP.
-The Issue (I) constraints may be separated into two kinds: those that may (directly or indirectly) add nodes to the product and those that cannot.
-The "I" constraints that lead to the inclusion of new nodes are of a different nature in the process to those that cannot.
+If we consider the process of synthesis as a large constraint satisfaction task, we may try to model this as a Constraint Satisfaction Problem (CSP) represented by a set of variables to which we have to give a consistent assignment of values.
+In this case we can note that the addition of new nodes ("include node" constraints in ) is the only operation that can add variables dynamically to the CSP.
+The Issue (I) and their handlers may be separated into two kinds: those that may (directly or indirectly) lead to the addition of nodes to the product and those that cannot.
+The handling of "I" constraints that can lead to the inclusion of new nodes are of a different nature in the process to those that cannot.